microsoft/azuredevopslabs/labs/vstsextend/aspdotnet/README.md

-# Deploy ASP.NET application to Azure App Service using VSTS
+# Deployment of ASP.NET application to the Azure App Service using VSTS

 This lab details the deployment of an [ASP.NET](https://www.asp.net/) application to the Azure App Service using Visual Studio Team Services (VSTS).